mariamxxxx/Fourier-Audio-Filter/README.md

 # Noise-FIiter
-This repository presents an audio signal processing project that synthesizes a piano melody programmatically, contaminates it with random noise, and then applies custom frequency-domain filtering to restore the original music—all within a Python environment.
+This repository presents an audio signal processing project that synthesizes a piano melody programmatically, contaminates it with random noise, and then applies custom frequency-domain filtering to restore the original music.

 Key technologies and methods:
 -NumPy for efficient numerical computation and signal synthesis.